Skip to main content

 Custom Shaders

-This tutorial uses a custom shader on a material to create a dissolve effect in GLSL.
+This tutorial uses the ShaderMaterial API to create a dissolve effect with burning edges that works with both WebGL and WebGPU.
 The complete project can be found here.

 When you import your 3D models into PlayCanvas by default they will use our Physical Material.
 This is a versatile material type that can cover a lot of your rendering needs.